nickhedley/gridtwin-za/STATE.md

 Worth a check that the panel and the engine agree on curtailment - they are not obviously the same quantity and I have now been caught by that twice in one day.

+## sweep for more expired premises - 8 Sep 2026

+Two systematic passes after the negative-price fix.

+### field mismatches: none, and the earlier one was mine

+Checked every reported annual total against the hourly array it should sum.
+All reconcile to 0%: coal, wind, PV, battery, pumped storage, gas, diesel, unserved, and curtailment.

+**`curtTWh` does not exist on the result object.** My diagnostic scripts read it, got undefined, and printed zero.
+The real field is `E.curtailed`, it reconciles exactly to `curtailMW`, and every consumer in the page reads it correctly. **The model was right both times; my probe was wrong.** Recorded because I drew a conclusion from that zero earlier the same day.

+### expired premises: 304 absolute claims scanned, two candidates, both already handled

+`STORAGE_CHRONO` guards the "storage can shift within a day but never between days" constraint and is already `true` - found and fixed 17 Aug 2026, with the measurement that prompted it recorded at the constant.

+The instant engine keeps a SEPARATE state of charge per technology and runs chronologically across all 8,760 hours, so there is no within-day cap there either.

+**Iron-air confirmed by mechanism, not just result.** In the Seriti scenario it charges ZERO and discharges ZERO.
+Lithium takes the available surplus first in round-trip order, and there is not enough left to reach the iron-air tier.
+That is precisely what RESULTS.md claims - "there is no surplus to store" - now verified at the tier level rather than inferred from an unchanged output.

+### what this class of bug looks like

+An absolute claim in a comment - never, always, every - that was measured and true when written, in a regime the model has since left.
+The negative-price rule is the archetype: it said "every curtailment hour is coal-forced", which was correct at today's penetration and false at 117 GW of VRE.

+**The guard is a check against an external reference**, not a re-reading of the comment.
+The negative-price count is now pinned against Germany's observed 460 hours.
+A premise cannot expire quietly if something outside the model is watching it.

 ---

 *GridTwin ZA.
 Code and documentation © 2026 Nick Hedley, released under CC BY-NC-ND 4.0.